-However, even if we get enough hours of sleep, we often don’t get enough quality sleep due to poor breathing because of narrow or even blocked airways.
-Sleep apnea (OSA) and its close cousin Upper Airway Resistance Syndrome (URS) are the two main causes of poor-quality sleep.
+However, even if we get enough hours of sleep, we often don’t get enough good quality sleep due to poor breathing because of narrow or even blocked airways.
+Obstructive sleep apnea (OSA) and its close cousin Upper Airway Resistance Syndrome (UARS) are the two main causes of poor-quality sleep.

 The problem comes from restricted upper airways (UARS) or restricted lower airways (OSA) that become worse when we sleep.
 Muscles weaken as we age allowing the airway to collapse due to gravity when we lie down.
-Because of our soft, processed-food diets, over the generations our jaws have been developing smaller causing less space for the tongue.
+Because of our soft, processed-food diets, over the generations our jaws have been under developing and are smaller causing less space for the tongue.
 When there is not enough space for the tongue, there is no place for it to go except to fall back into the airway.
 While we are sleeping, if the body detects that we are not getting enough oxygen it will send a jolt of adrenaline to cause us to at least partially wake up and take a breath.
 Sometimes this involves a simple shift in position to open the airway.
-Sometimes, if breathing has stopped for a long period of time, a person can wake up gasping for breath.
+Sometimes, if breathing has stopped for a significant period of time, a person can wake up gasping for breath.
 Either way, there is now adrenaline flowing through the system keeping the body tense rather than relaxed so it can not repair and restore itself as it should.
-Lack of good nighttime restoration causes all sorts of illnesses, even some cancers.
+Lack of good nighttime restoration causes all sorts of illnesses such as brain fog, memory loss, Alzheimer’s, dementia, even some cancers.